 Hydrogen peroxide is a bleaching agent that can help whiten teeth.
 Many over-the-counter tooth whitening toothpaste and products have a good amount of hydrogen peroxide in them; however, they must not be used over a concentration of three percent.

 Studies have shown that hydrogen peroxide can be used to whiten teeth but at a great cost to the tooth enamel.
 Overuse of hydrogen peroxide may cause gum irritation and tooth decay.
 When used sparingly (two times a week) and at concentrations no more than three percent, it is generally safe.

 4 benefits of hydrogen peroxide for oral health

 - Try putting a capful of three percent hydrogen peroxide diluted with an equal amount of water in your mouth, rinse thoroughly, and spit it out.

-- Much of the pain associated with toothaches are caused by swelling and infection, which hydrogen peroxide can help combat.
+- Much of the pain associated with toothaches is caused by swelling and infection, which hydrogen peroxide can help combat.

 - However, this is only a temporary solution, and you should see a dentist as soon as possible.

 - Hydrogen peroxide is an excellent germ-killing agent, especially in the case of gingivitis.